Kundan-22/Secure-Coding-101-Quizz/README.md

 # Secure Coding 101 Quizzes
-This repository hosts the Secure Coding Quiz Hub, an interactive platform to test and enhance your knowledge of secure coding practices.
+This repository hosts the Secure Coding Quizzes, a platform to test and enhance your knowledge of secure coding practices.

 ## Quizzes Available